FilippoBovo/production-data-science/tutorial/a-setup/README.md

 In our case, we have two different places where we want to display messages: the terminal, when running command line applications, and interactive editors, like the [Jupyter notebook](http://jupyter.org/) or [Spyder](https://pythonhosted.org/spyder/), when doing explorative analysis.
 In the terminal, it is useful to display the time, the Python module where the message comes from and the message level (debug, info, warning, ...).
 In interactive editors, most of the time it is enough to display just the message.

-To handle these two different ways of displaying data, we create two configuration files,  [`titanic/titanic/logging.yml`](titanic/titanic/logging.yaml) for messages to the terminal and [`exploration/logging.yml`](exploration/logging.yaml) for messages in Jupyter notebooks.
+To handle these two different ways of displaying data, we create two configuration files,  [`titanic/titanic/logging.yml`](titanic/titanic/logging.yaml) for messages to the terminal and [`exploration/logging.yml`](exploration/logging.yaml) for messages, for example, in Jupyter notebooks.
 These configuration files use the [YAML format](https://en.wikipedia.org/wiki/YAML), as it is more popular and flexible than the [standard Python configuration files](https://docs.python.org/3/library/configparser.html).
 For this, we need to install the [PyYAML](https://github.com/yaml/pyyaml) package.

 ```python
 pip install pyyaml==3.12